European Mountain-ash

 Frequently asked questions

-- Yes.
-Mountain-ash — European is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+- Yes, European Mountain-ash is a well-suited tree for Colorado's Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 20–40 ft tall and 15–25 ft wide.